ndaman/multiscale/docs/exam2/lecture11.md

 ----
 ## bounds

--   We consider the Voigt and Reuss micromechanics models as bounding cases, properties should need exceed the limits of these two cases
+-   We consider the Voigt and Reuss micromechanics models as bounding cases, properties should never exceed the limits of these two cases
 -   Hashin and Shtrikman used variational principles to define more rigorous bounds for composite properties
 -   They did this by comparing a heterogeneous composite RVE with an equivalent homogeneous RVE